autumnscott/Assignment-1/README.md

 ## Step Four- Turn Down Opacity and Create Line Art

 After you've got a pretty good sketch drawn out, turn down your opacity on the sketched layer.
 Create a new layer and draw over the sketch using bold strokes.
 This makes the sketch appear to be more finished.
+In order to keep your layers organized I recommend giving them titles such as sketch, and line art.
+This way you can toggle back and forth between layers without any confusion.

 ![line art](lineart.png)